Airbus orders surge in November but lag Boeing

 Confirmation of business from a new Chinese leasing buyer came as sources familiar with the matter said a Chinese group was in talks to buy U.S. giant International Lease Finance Corp (AIG.N) in a sign of the sector’s fast growth.

-Boeing said on Thursday customers had cancelled orders for six planes worth nearly $2 billion, and booked orders for two planes worth $700 million at list prices.
+Boeing said on Thursday customers had canceled orders for six planes worth nearly $2 billion, and booked orders for two planes worth $700 million at list prices.

-The company didn’t identify which customers had cancelled or placed the orders.
+The company didn’t identify which customers had canceled or placed the orders.
 In a tally, Boeing showed cancellations for five 747 jumbo jets and a 767.
 The new orders were for two 747s.
-(Additional reporting by Alwyn Scott)